Hobo: History

-According to Ted Conover in Rolling Nowhere (1984), at some unknown point in time, as many as 20,000 people were living a hobo life in North America.
-Modern freight trains are much faster and thus harder to ride than in the 1930s, but they can still be boarded in railyards.

 Culture

 Expressions used through the 1940s

 Hoboes were noted for, among other things, the distinctive lingo that arose among them.
 Some examples follow:

 Many hobo terms have become part of common language, such as "big house", "glad rags", "main drag", and others.

 Hobo signs and graffiti

 Almost from the beginning of the existence of hoboes, as early as the 1870s, it was reported that they communicated with each other by way of a system of cryptic "hobo signs", which would be chalked in prominent or relevant places to clandestinely alert future hoboes about important local information.
 Many listings of these symbols have been made.
 A few symbols include: